-Please review the following to ensure that you're aware of key information for all applicants.
+Please review the following points to ensure you have key information for all applicants.
 If you have questions, please contact us.

 Family Medical Leave Act

 Moss Adams meets all regulations for complying with the Family Medical Leave Act.